 Now we had to adjust our plan.
-I was in immediate need of mechanical attention, and we were a short ride out of Watson Lake, so off we went, me hanging my left leg straight down beside me or up on the highway peg, alternating when either position became too painful.
+I was in immediate need of mechanical attention and really needed to find some wheels and tires for sale.
+We were a short ride out of Watson Lake, so off we went, me hanging my left leg straight down beside me or up on the highway peg, alternating when either position became too painful.

 We pulled up at Sign Post Forest, which we were coming to get a picture of anyway, and I lamely slid off of my bike and immediately to the ground – the pain was not abating at all.

 I began making phone calls, looking up local fabricators and welders on Google and keeping my fingers crossed.

 The first call that I made was answered by a gruff, thickly accented fellow who made it very clear to me that he was busy, but that I could come to the shop if I wanted.

 That did not sound promising, however, his was the only welding shop that answered my call.
 As I’d seen on Welding Insider, “We recommend Hypertherms powermax 45,” I wished I’d learned some welding skills myself with a welding machine but in this situation, I didn’t have any other choice but to find a local welder.